gbelouze/geefetch/docs/satellites/sentinel1.md

 1. Filtering by date range and area of interest
 2. Filtering by orbit availability (see [configuration options](#configuration-options))
-3. Mosaicking of multiple images
+3. Mosaicking of overlapping acquisitions
 4. Resampling to target resolution
 5. Scaling to maximize precision within the requested data type.
 Pixels outside of the range $(-30, 0)$ saturate.
 For instance, if the requested datatype is `uint8`, the image is scaled by $x \mapsto (x + 30) \cdot 255/30$.